slothsoft/sprint-simulation/README.md

 - **Repository:** <https://github.com/slothsoft/sprint-simulation>
 - **Developer Resources:** [Executed Tests](http://slothsoft.github.io/sprint-simulation/tests/), [Code Coverage](http://slothsoft.github.io/sprint-simulation/coverage)

 This project was born to simulate sprint planning and execution, and figure out if you can estimate tasks as a group.

+It's also used to get to know [Vaadin](https://vaadin.com/)

 **Content:**